Richard Branson: Television, film and print

 Branson is a Star Trek fan and named the spaceplane VSS Enterprise in honour of the Star Trek spaceships, and in 2006 reportedly offered the actor William Shatner a ride on the inaugural space launch of Virgin Galactic.
 In an interview in Time magazine, published on 10 August 2009, Shatner claimed Branson approached him asking how much he would pay for a journey on the spaceplane.
 In response, Shatner asked "how much would you pay me to do it?"

-In August 2007, Branson announced on The Colbert Report that he had named a new aircraft Air Colbert.
-He later doused the host, Stephen Colbert, with water from his mug.
-Branson subsequently took a retaliatory splash from Colbert.
-The interview quickly ended, with both laughing as shown on the episode aired on Comedy Central on 22 August 2007.
-The interview was promoted on The Report as the Colbert-Branson Interview Trainwreck.
-Branson then made a cameo appearance in The Soup, playing an intern working under Joel McHale who had been warned against getting into water fights with Colbert, and being subsequently fired.

-In March 2008, he launched Virgin Mobile in India; during that period, he made a cameo appearance in the Bollywood film London Dreams.
-In July 2010, Branson narrated the Australian sailor Jessica Watson's documentary about her solo sailing trip around the world.

-In April 2011, Branson appeared on CNN's Mainsail with Kate Winslet.
-Together they re-enacted a famous scene from the 1997 film Titanic for the cameras.
-On 17 August 2011 he was featured in the premiere episode of Hulu's first long-form original production, A Day in the Life.

-At the 2012 Pride of Britain Awards on ITV on 30 October, Branson, along with Michael Caine, Elton John, Simon Cowell and Stephen Fry, recited Rudyard Kipling's poem "If—" in tribute to the 2012 British Olympic and Paralympics athletes.

-In 1998, Branson released his autobiography, titled Losing My Virginity, an international best-seller.
-Branson was deeply saddened by the disappearance of his fellow-adventurer Steve Fossett in September 2007; the following month he wrote an article for Time magazine, titled "My Friend, Steve Fossett".

 Humanitarian initiatives

 In the late 1990s, Branson and the musician Peter Gabriel discussed with Nelson Mandela their idea of a small group of leaders working to solve difficult global conflicts.
 On 18 July 2007 in Johannesburg, South Africa, Mandela announced the formation of a new group, The Elders.
 Kofi Annan served as Chair of The Elders and Gro Harlem Brundtland as deputy chair.
 The Elders is funded by a group of donors, including Branson and Gabriel.
+Branson's work in South Africa also includes the Branson School of Entrepreneurship, set up in 2005 as a partnership between Virgin Unite, the non-profit foundation of Virgin, and entrepreneur Taddy Blecher, the founder of CIDA City Campus, a university in Johannesburg.
+The school aims to improve economic growth in South Africa by supporting start-ups and micro-enterprises with skills, mentors, services, networks and finance arrangements.
+In 2010, he and the Nduna Foundation (founded by Amy Robbins), and Humanity United (an organization backed by Pam Omidyar, the wife of the eBay founder Pierre Omidyar) founded Enterprise Zimbabwe.